mvysny/karibu-testing/karibu-testing-v8/README.md

 ## Example projects

-The [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) is a very simple project consisting of just one view and a single test for that view.
+The [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) is a very simple project consisting of just one `UI` and a single test for that UI.
 Because of its simplicity it's easy to experiment upon.

 The [Vaadin-on-Kotlin CRUD Exaple](https://github.com/mvysny/vaadin-on-kotlin#example-project) is a more complete full-stack app which demonstrates how to use the Navigator and the Views using serverless testing.